Why Transfer Files from Wasabi to Box?

 To complete the Wasabi transfer to Box, you need to use the "Copy to" or "Cloud Transfer" functions provided by MultCloud.
 The following are the simple operation steps.

 Step 1.
 Visit the MultCloud page and sign up for an account.
-You will need to enter your email, username and password, then click the "Create Account" button.
+You will need to enter your email and password, then click the "Create Account" button.

 Step 2.
 After activating your account via email, log in to your account.
 Click "Add Cloud" and follow the instructions to grant MultCloud access to your Wasabi account.
 Then add the Box account in the same way.